-Untrained staff create more work for you
+Untrained front desk staff create more work for you

 You aren’t helping as many patients as you could be

-Tip: When you have a trained front desk, the practice helps more people, your marketing ROI is lower, and YOU’RE able to have more time to work on the practice instead of in it.When you have a trained front desk, the practice helps more people, your marketing ROI is lower, and YOU’RE able to have more time to work on the practice instead of in it.
+TIP: When you have a trained front desk, the practice helps more people, your marketing ROI is lower, and YOU’RE able to have more time to work on the practice instead of in it.When you have a trained front desk, the practice helps more people, your marketing ROI is lower, and YOU’RE able to have more time to work on the practice instead of in it.
 Click To Tweet

-I get angry and frustrated when I hear about same-day cancels and no-shows that are more than 5% because I have the solution that PREVENTS CX and NS.
+I get angry and frustrated when I hear about same-day cancels and no-shows are more than 5% because I have the solution that PREVENTS CX and NS.

 And I hate seeing practice owners spending so much on new patient leads; because without a well-trained front desk, you’re spending MORE than you should to get new patients.

 I’ve learned the hard way that if my front desk staff wasn’t properly trained, I lost money, time, energy, and sleep.